karthikprocoder/DBIS-UberCabs/README.md

 pip install psycopg2 tabulate inquirer numpy bcrypt
 ```
 2) Create a database with name **ubercabs** and fill in your credentials in credentials.py
-3) Use the create_tables.sql file in the schema folder to create tables and populate it using populate.sql
+3) Use the create_tables.sql file in the schema folder to create tables and populate it using populate_tables.sql

 ## Files
 1) ride.py: Simulates the ride for a customer, right from booking the cab to reaching the destination